 Evaluate only those areas or structures that are under the control of the housing provider.
-This inspectable item can have the following deficiencies:

 - Graffiti - Litter

 Graffiti (Market Appeal - Site)

 Deficiency: You see crude inscriptions or drawings scratched, painted, or sprayed on a building surface, retaining wall, or fence that the public can see from 30 feet away.